Skip to main content

 • ERROR - An API error.

-• 7 When you want to end the session, send an EOS (End Of Stream) message.
+• 7 When you want to end the session, send an EOS message ({"type":"EOS","lockSession":false}) so the server can finish processing sent data.

 • 8 Wait for the FINISHED status message.
+This will arrive when all data has been processed.

 • 9 Close the WebSocket connection.